2006 Peak Antifreeze Indy 300: Race

-Live television coverage of the race began at 12:30 CDT (UTC−05:00) in the United States on ABC.
+Live television coverage of the race began at 12:30 p.m. local time (UTC−05:00) in the United States on ABC.
 Commentary was provided by Marty Reid, Rusty Wallace, and Scott Goodyear.
-Overnight rainfall forced IndyCar officials to cancel the morning warm-up session.
+Overnight rainfall forced Indy Racing League (IRL) officials to cancel the morning warm-up session.
 Though the track was dried in time for the race, weather conditions remained cloudy with air temperatures at 64 F and track temperatures at 72 F. AutoZone Executive Vice President for Merchandising and Marketing Jim Shea commanded drivers to start their engines and three-time Indianapolis 500 winner Johnny Rutherford drove the pace car.

 As the race began, Dixon immediately passed Hornish Jr. in the first turn and led the first lap, but lost the lead to Wheldon a lap later.
 Dixon drove side-by-side with Wheldon to lead the next two laps.
 The following lap, Wheldon nosed ahead of Dixon on his right side and held the lead until the first caution flag of the race was issued on lap 12 after Scheckter and Meira made contact and resultantly left debris at turn one.
-Most of the leaders made pit stops for fuel and adjustments, with the exception of Foyt IV, who assumed the lead for the first time in his IndyCar career.
+Most of the leaders made pit stops for fuel and adjustments, with the exception of Foyt IV, who assumed the lead for the first time in his IndyCar Series career.
 Castroneves was ordered to fall to the back of the field for exceeding the speed limit on pit road.
 Foyt IV led at the lap-17 restart, though he was quickly passed by Wheldon on the back stretch; Dixon also passed him for second.
 Castroneves had climbed to the eighth position by lap 30, and moved up to sixth ten laps later.

 On the 60th lap, Andretti entered pit road after his right-rear tire flattened, kicking off the first round of green-flag pit stops.
 Wheldon made his stop five laps later and handed the lead to Dixon, who remained on track for an additional four laps.
 After pit stops concluded on lap 69, Wheldon reclaimed the lead while Hornish Jr. moved into second over Dixon.
 With Hornish Jr. utilizing Wheldon's draft, Wheldon only garnered a 0.2-second lead by lap 85.
 His gap gradually diminished as he maneuvered around lapped competitors, and on the 109th lap, Hornish Jr. drove to the left of Wheldon and took the lead.
 Wheldon passed him back a lap later and held it until he made a pit stop on lap 115 during the second round of green-flag pit stops.
 Hornish Jr. took the lead for three laps before pitting.
 Dixon then moved into first place until his stop on the 122nd lap, allowing Wheldon to regain the lead as pit stops ended.